In this article, you will learn everything you need to know about Blanc de Blanc Champagne wine.

 Blanc de Blanc Champagne Flavor Profile

-Blanc de Blanc has a crisp and refreshing taste with notes of lemon, green apple, and white flowers.
+Blanc de Blanc Champagne has a crisp and refreshing taste with notes of lemon, green apple, and white flowers.

 See our article on Chardonnay wine to read about Chardonnay flavors in detail.

-The magic of Champagne happens during the second fermentation.
-Winemakers add a mixture of sugar and yeast, called the liqueur de tirage, to the base wine before sealing it in a bottle with a temporary cap.
+A mixture of sugar and yeast, called the liqueur de tirage, is added to the base wine before sealing it in a bottle with a temporary cap.

 This causes a secondary fermentation inside the bottle, producing the wine’s iconic bubbles.
 During this phase, the wine also develops complexity as it interacts with the dead yeast cells, or lees, that settle at the bottom.

 After the fermentation is complete, the wine is aged on its lees, often for several years.
-This aging process enhances the flavor and texture, adding notes of brioche, toasted nuts, and creaminess.

 When aging is complete, the lees are removed through a process called disgorgement, and a final dosage of sugar and wine (liqueur d’expédition) is added to balance the flavor and determine the sweetness level, such as Brut or Demi-Sec.